caverac/agd-doc/tutorial.rst

     g.set('SNR_thresh', [snr_thresh, snr_thresh])

     # Train AGD starting with initial guess for alpha
-    g.train(alpha1_initialnitial = alpha_initial, plot=False,
+    g.train(alpha1_initialnitial = alpha_initial)
-        verbose = False, learning_rate = 1.0, eps = 1.0, MAD = 0.1)

-GausspPy will decompose the training dataset with the initial choice of :math:`\alpha_{initial}` and compare the results with the known underlying decomposition to compute the accuracy of the decomposition.
-The training process will then iteratively change the value of :math:`\alpha_{initial}` and recompute the decomposition until the process converges.The accuracy of the decomposition associated with the converged value of :math:`\alpha` is a description of how well GaussPy can recover the true underlying decomposition.
+GausspPy will decompose the training dataset with the initial choice of :math:`\alpha_{\rm initial}` and compare the results with the known underlying decomposition to compute the accuracy of the decomposition.
+The training process will then iteratively change the value of :math:`\alpha_{\rm initial}` and recompute the decomposition until the process converges.The accuracy of the decomposition associated with the converged value of :math:`\alpha` is a description of how well GaussPy can recover the true underlying decomposition.

 The above training dataset parameters were selected with the :ref:`multiple-gaussians-tutorial` in mind.
 As we saw in that example, the choice of :math:`\alpha` has a significant effect on the GaussPy decomposition.
-In the training above, when we choose an initial value of:math:`\alpha_{initial}=1.0` the training process converges to :math:`\alpha=1.58` with an accuracy of 68.4%, and required 33 iterations.
+In the training above, when we choose an initial value of :math:`\alpha_{\rm initial}=1.0` the training process converges to :math:`\alpha=1.58` with an accuracy of 68.4%, and required 33 iterations.

 To ensure that the training converges on the optimal value of :math:`\alpha` and not a local maximum, it is useful to re-run the training process for several initial choices of :math:`\alpha`.
 When we run the above example with an initial choice of :math:`\alpha_{initial}=3`, AGD converges to a value of :math:`\alpha=1.58` with an accuracy of 68.4% and required 33 iterations.
-However, this is a relatively simple example and therefore the converged value of alpha is not very sensitive to the initial choice of :math:`\alpha_1`.
+However, this is a relatively simple example and therefore the converged value of alpha is not very sensitive to :math:`\alpha_{\rm initial}`.
 In the Prepping a Datacube chapter, we will discuss the effects of added complexity.

 Running GaussPy using Trained :math:`\alpha`